Northwest Area

 NORTH AND MID-COAST (Saddle Mt., Wilson, western Trask, western Stott Mt., western Alsea, north Siuslaw wildlife management units)

-Habitat conditions: We saw freezing temperatures hit the coast over the last week.
-Expect some snow in high elevations of the Coast Range and carry a saw in your truck to move any downed trees from the road.
+Habitat conditions: High winds and heavy rains are common along the coast this time of year.
+Be prepared for snow in high elevations of the Coast Range and carry a saw in your truck to move any downed trees from the road.
 Always have emergency supplies (food, water, change of clothes, flashlight, etc.) in your vehicle in case you become stranded.

 Check the Oregon Forest Industries Council website for timber company contact information and changing access conditions.
 The North Alsea-Stott Mountain Travel Management Area(West TMA, East TMA) remains open to the public.
 Weyerhaeuser land enrolled in the TMA is open to public access until IFPL 4.
 Be sure to abide by all TMA rules and "No Motor Vehicle" restrictions on specified roads.
 Last updated 11/20/24.